aimldinesh/data-science-coding-log/ML_Algorithms/Logistics_Regression/LogisticRegressionInterview_prep.md

 **You:** It penalizes large coefficients to prevent overfitting.
 L1 can also perform feature selection by shrinking some weights to zero.

 ### 🧩 Question 13: Why we use wT in  z = wTx+b ?
-**You:** The transpose is used for matrix multiplication compatibility.
+- The transpose is used for matrix multiplication compatibility.
     - Suppose:
        - w = weight vector of shape(n,1)
        - x = feature vector of shape(n,1)